 Why Transmedia could be the next big thing in publishing

-Self-dubbed as the Zynga of ebooks, Transmedia is currently crowdfunding to begin its alpha testing stage.
+Self-dubbed as the Zynga of ebooks, Transmedia is currently crowdfunding on Indiegogo to begin its alpha testing stage.
 As such, it only has a basic demo interface available.
 I will use examples of other transmedia publishing to illustrate where transmedia functions well for both fans and authors.

 Transmedia stories are built on the premise of keeping us engaged longer with our beloved fictional characters and their story worlds.
 Once we finish reading the last page of The Girl with the Dragon Tattoo series, do we want the protagonist, Lisbeth Salander, to fade away from our minds?
 No. As fans, we want to read, see and hear more about Lisbeth and the quasi-real world she lives in.